Ali Raza

 Timing

-Any time during year
+Any time during the year

 Before Eid al-Fitr, during Ramadan

-Zakat al Fitr’s timely payment before Eid prayer ensures that those in need can partake in the joyous occasion.
-The distinction between Zakat al-Mal and Zakat al Fitr underscores the unique purposes of each in Islamic practice.
+Zakat al-Fitr’s timely payment before Eid prayer ensures that those in need can partake in the joyous occasion.
+The distinction between Zakat al-Mal and Zakat al-Fitr underscores the unique purposes of each in Islamic practice.

 Donate Fitrana